RickyDane/CoDriver/README.md

   - Search for files with F8
   - Copy current selected element to other pane with F5
 - Drag and drop files into the explorer to copy them into the current directory
+- Multi rename your selection with Ctrl + LShift + M

 #### Language Support
 - English